-Some Jackson County property owners are seeing their values double and triple this month after the county underwent their reassessment on property for 2019.
+Some Jackson County property owners are seeing their property values double and triple this month after the county underwent their reassessment on property for 2019.

 While Jackson County is in a reappraisal year, the state of Missouri mandates that property values need to reflect market conditions as closely as possible.
 As a country, being in one of the hottest real estate markets in recent memory has not helped with the reappraisals across the nation.
 In Mecklenburg County, Charlotte residents are feeling similar pain.